Kar0lu/SYCYF2024/README.md

 * Color - Just for easier coloring of results.
 Takes int and positions of red and yellow markers.
 Returns string with coloring.
 * Generator - generates random inputs for main function
 * Test - runs main function several times and writes outputs to a text file

+# Modelsim simulation
+Folder contains Verilog files that have to be inserted to modelsim project in order to perform correct.